 Consulting Project Requirements

-Students are required to undertake either an Experiential Learning Initiative (ELI) Project or a Global Business Project (GBP).
+Students are required to undertake an Experiential Learning Initiative (ELI) Project.

 - Experiential Learning Project

 Krannert’s Experiential Learning (EL) provides opportunities for 2nd Year Master’s students to take their prior knowledge and experience, combine it with what they have learned in their courses, and apply it in an active business setting.
 ELI projects address issues of strategic importance to our client companies.
 The companies provide senior executive-level sponsorship of the projects and each team is assigned a faculty adviser.
 These professional consulting engagements provide a tremendous opportunity for students to gain intensive experience in teamwork and client relationship management while refining their analytical and presentation skills.

 Purdue University Consulting Club and Purdue Business Advisory Services

 Consulting focused students are required to join the Purdue University Consulting Club and are encouraged to take an active role in the Purdue Business Advisory Services.
 These are valuable opportunities to take leadership roles, fine-tune resumes, practice case interviews, work on additional consulting projects, and also network with current and future leaders in the consulting industry.

 Case competitions require teams to analyze a complex business scenario under strict time constraints, identify the company’s challenge, and present their recommendations to an often-unforgiving panel of industry and academic experts.
 They are an excellent way to practice unstructured problem solving, teamwork, and presentation skills while competing with the top U.S. and International business schools.
 Students in the management consulting specialization are encouraged to continue Krannert’s tradition of success in Big 10 and International case competitions.